direakanbi/portfolio1/README.md

-# portfolio1
+# My portfolio
-This repo was made for the creation of my portfolio.
+This project was created for the creation of my portfolio.

+# LANGUAGES USED
+1. HTML
+2. CSS
+3. Linters(Lighthouse, Webhint, Stylelint
+# PREREQUISITES
+  1.Prior knowledge of HTML and CSS.